gtalarico/pyairtable/docs/source/getting-started.rst

 Quickstart
 **********

-The easiest way to use this client is to the :class:`~pyairtable.api.Table` class to fetch or update your records:
+The easiest way to use this client is to use the :class:`~pyairtable.api.Table` class to fetch or update your records:

 .. code-block:: python